Payroll Manual

 General Information

-As pursuant to the Civil Service Law, Section 100, no officer of the State may approve any salary payment for personal service to any person holding a position in the classified service unless the Department of Civil Service has certified that the person is employed in that position in accordance with law, and rules made pursuant to law.
+As pursuant to the Civil Service Law, Section 100, no officer of the State may approve any salary payment for personal service to any person holding a position in the classified service unless the Department of Civil Service (DCS) has certified that the person is employed in that position in accordance with law, and rules made pursuant to law.
 Accordingly, OSC is required to ensure that all employees in the classified service have been certified by DCS and that key information contained in PayServ is the same as the information contained in DCS’s NYSTEP system.
 Therefore, when the actions identified below under the heading “Transactions Requiring DCS Certification” are reported in PayServ, the agency must also report the actions in DCS’s NYSTEP system.

 The deadline for entering transactions into NYSTEP is generally the Friday prior to the PayServ submission deadline.
 During the week the PayServ transactions are being audited by OSC, DCS reviews and certifies the transactions entered into NYSTEP to ensure the employee meets the qualifications of that position.
 At the end of the audit week, DCS submits all certified transactions by file to OSC.